HWeber-tech/emp_proving_ground_v1/docs/runbooks/final_dry_run.md

    runs from ballooning disk usage; the structured (`.jsonl.gz`) and raw (`.log.gz`) artefacts remain compatible with the audit tooling.
 The same log pump feeds cumulative per-stream and per-level counters that surface in the progress snapshot JSON for at-a-glance health monitoring.
+Stack traces printed to stdout or embedded in structured payloads are now auto-classified as FAIL incidents so latent exceptions surface even when emitted at INFO level.【F:src/operations/final_dry_run.py†L1206-L1321】【F:tests/operations/test_final_dry_run.py†L383-L401】
    Add `--live-gap-alert-minutes N` to surface a WARN (or FAIL with `--live-gap-alert-severity fail`) incident whenever the runtime becomes silent for `N` minutes.
 Tighten post-run expectations by supplying